Khadija von Zinnenburg Carroll

 2014 Prison House, UrbanLab, London

-Botanical Drift, Kew Gardens, London, co-curated with Petra Lange-Berndt
+Botanical Drift, Kew Gardens, London

 Ethnographic Conceptualism and the City, University College London